Software Engineering: A Modern Approach

 // Same for Motorcycle

 This code only compiles in languages that offer double dispatch of method calls.
 In such languages, the types of the target object and one argument are used to determine the method that will be invoked.
-However, double dispatch is available in only a few languages, such as Common Lisp.
+However, double dispatch is available in only a few languages, such as Common Lisp and Julia.

 Given these constraints, our problem is as follows: how can we simulate double dispatch in a language like Java?
 By doing so, we can avoid the compilation error that occurs in the presented code.